Neoministein/parkguidance/docs/admin.md

 If you are creating a new dataset you'll be able to create, clear or go back with the provided buttons.

-If you are editing a existing dataset you'll be able to save, delete or go back with the provided buttons.
+If you are editing an existing dataset you'll be able to save, delete or go back with the provided buttons.

 ##### New